Jorge3033/AngularPruebaAtid/README.md

 ### Use No cors Extensions

-Thi extension is esentiañ because the api used in this project, the cors blocked acccess origon.
+Thi extension is esential because the api used in this project, the cors blocked acccess origin.

 EXTENSION Recomended from chrome: